jtobelem-simplon/simple-json/README.md

 A simple way to get and parse a json result from a rest api.

+Try import gradle project from eclipse.

-Different library are used :
+Different libraries are used (all in the directory lib) :

 #### jackson
 https://github.com/FasterXML/jackson-core